ON ISLAND MODE

 Want a good neutral site for island information ?
 Try www.geographia.com

-Right now you are lucky.. its low season foe the cruise ships.
-Normally there is pretty much at least one crusie ship a day often two.
+High season foe the cruise ships.
+There is pretty much at least one crusie ship a day often two.
 This means between 2500 and 5000 people are dropped on the islamd a day.
 TCB, the local tourist agency, loves that , although very litte of the revenue goes to the true locals, just new busineses started to cater to them.
-This means increased congestion down town, major obstacles on the tourist roads that were built for two donkeys carts and are just a complete pain in the ass.
+This means increased congestion down town, major obstacles on the tourist roads that were built for two donkey carts and are just a complete pain in the ass.
 This is the focused future of Bonaire Tourist industry.
 You as a diver seemed to be looked upon as a burden, Enjoy

 Hell at the Airport.

-Withe the addition American and Air Aruba, air travel exceeds that capability of Flamingo airport.
+Withe the addition American and Aruba Airways, air travel exceeds the capability of Flamingo airport.
 Add in the tendacy to have a single immigration line and single security line, well it isn't any fun of weekends.
 Expect extremely long lines and confusion espeically on Saturdays!
 Departure lounge will be packed .
 Oh good news it wil get worse before it gets better with airport terminal reconstruction starting soon.

 Rental Car Companies